 Recently, he sang Guillaume Tell in Amsterdam, Monte-Carlo, Paris and Marseille, Pelléas et Mélisande and Robert le Diable in Brussels, Fidelio (Rocco) in Rouen, From the House of the Dead in Strasbourg, Roméo et Juliette and Faust (Mephistophélès) in Tallin, Anna Bolena in Bordeaux and Avignon, Le Comte Ory (Le Gouverneur) at the Opéra Comique, in Lyon and in Versailles, Manon and Lucia di Lammermoor (Raimondo) in Lausanne, Semiramide in Lyon, Paris and Marseille, Macbeth, Zelmira and Guillaume Tell in Lyon, Simon Boccanegra and Hamlet in Avignon, Falstaff in Marseille and Monte-Carlo, Don Carlo in Bordeaux, Strasbourg and Marseille, Don Giovanni (Il Commendatore) in Rouen, Versailles and the Opéra national du Rhin, Der Fliegende Holländer (Daland) in Lille, Samson et Dalila in Metz and Massy, Les Huguenots at the Paris National Opera and in La Monnaie, Rigoletto in Massy, Don Carlo in Lyon and in Liège, Samson et Dalila at the Opéra national du Rhin, Tosca in Marseille and Lille, Roméo et Juliette at the Opéra Comique, Rigoletto in Liège, L’Enlèvement au sérail in Marseille, Pelléas et Mélisande in Neuchâtel, Faust in Québec.

 In concert, he sang Lalo’s La Jacquerie at the Festival de Radio France, Haydn’s Die Jahreszeiten with the Orchestre Philharmonique de Mulhouse, Verdi Messa da Requiem with the Orchestre national de Lorraine, L’Enfance du Christ in Aarhus, Malmö and Warsaw, Berlioz’ Roméo et Juliette with the Orchestre national du Capitole in Toulouse, Olympie by Spontini at the Théâtre des Champs-Elysées and in Amsterdam, L’Enfant et les sortilèges with the Orchestre Philharmonique de Monte-Carlo, Ermione in Lyon and at the Théâtre des Champs-Elysées, Tancredi in Marseille, Les Pêcheurs de perles at the Philharmonie de Paris and in Marseille.

-Among his projects, let us mention Pelléas et Mélisande in Lille and Caen, L’Amour des trois oranges in Nancy, Werther in Budapest with the Palazzetto Bru Zane, Falstaff in Nice and Antibes, Il Trovatore in Saint-Étienne, Dialogues des Carmélites, Falstaff and Carmen in Liège and, in concert, César Franck’s Les Béatitudes with the Orchestre Philharmonique de Liège.
+Among his projects, let us mention Pelléas et Mélisande in Lisbon, Lille and Caen, L’Amour des trois oranges in Nancy, Werther in Budapest with the Palazzetto Bru Zane, Falstaff in Nice and Antibes, Il Trovatore in Saint-Étienne, Dialogues des Carmélites, Falstaff and Carmen in Liège and, in concert, César Franck’s Les Béatitudes with the Orchestre Philharmonique de Liège.

 This biography should not be edited without permission from Intermezzo.